SAFEHR-data/FlowEHR/README.md

 1. Log in to Azure

-    Run `az login` to authenticate to Azure
+    Run `az login` to authenticate to Azure.
+If you have multiple tenants associated with your account then you may need to run `az login --tenant [tenant id]` with your desired tenant.

 2. Run `make all`